swissquote/crafty/packages/crafty-runner-webpack/README.md

 * Your code is Uglified after compilation.
 * Configurable output formats
 * Watch mode, re-compiles your files on changes
+* Profile easily with `--profile` which will create a profile next to the generated JavaScript

 ## Configuration